 Try not to blend your smoothie to such a heat that it actually starts to cook in your blender as this will destroy the nutrients.

 Just add some more liquids and blend it again, or if you have stored it in the fridge at a good consistency and come back the next day to find it’s really thickened up (as I usually do) you can just pour a little bit of water into the top and use a fork to stir the water in and thin it down.

 My smoothie is too thin

-To thicken up a smoothie you can either add more thickening fruit such as banana or mango, you can blend up some nuts or seeds or add more oats.
+To thicken up a smoothie you can either add more thickening fruit such as banana or mango, you can blend up some nuts or seeds or add more fillers.
 If you don’t want to blend it anymore, you can add some chia seeds to it, leave it in the fridge and it will naturally thicken up but still be nice and smooth.
 Dried fruits such as apricots or figs are very gelatinous so they will really thicken up your smoothie.

 My smoothie is brown

 Yes it’s not a nice colour, even worse than getting used to a green smoothie, but certain fruits such as watermelon or strawberries, mixed with greens will produce a brown smoothie.
 If you want your smoothie to be a lovely purple add some dark berries to it.
 If you want it to be pink, add some beetroot to it.

 My smoothie is bitter

 You may have added too many greens or your fruit may not be ripe.
 Oats are fairly neutral in taste so unless they have gone off, oats or other fillers shouldn’t make your smoothie bitter.
 Seeds and nuts that have gone off will taste bitter too as will toasted seeds (as I discovered to my disgust that I’d added toasted seeds instead of sunflower seeds one day- yuk!).